Liberty earns 1st NCAA tourney bid since 2013, tops Lipscomb

 BIG PICTURE

 Liberty: The Flames play some of the best defense in the country, coming in ranked fifth nationally giving up just 60.5 points per game.
-They showed off just how disruptive they can be against Lipscomb.
+They showed off just how disruptive they can be against Lipscomb, forcing 10 turnovers.
+Liberty finished with a 15-8 scoring edge off turnovers.

 UP NEXT